 A comprehensive ‘how to’ guide for a single ride might seem excessive.
 After all, isn’t it just a matter of “lining up, waiting, and sitting down”?!
 Unfortunately, it is not.
-Instead, Guardians of the Galaxy: Cosmic Rewind uses protocol and procedures that debuted a couple of years ago for Star Wars: Rise of the Resistance and were further fine-tuned with the debut of Remy’s Ratatouille Adventure last year.
+Instead, Guardians of the Galaxy: Cosmic Rewind uses protocol and procedures that debuted a few years ago for Star Wars: Rise of the Resistance and were further fine-tuned with the debut of Remy’s Ratatouille Adventure.

 All of this has been confusing even for longtime Walt Disney World fans, so our goal here is to help you avoid similar frustrations.
 If you simply show up to EPCOT at park opening and think you’re going to be able to ride Guardians of the Galaxy: Cosmic Rewind, you’re in for colossal disappointment.
 To the contrary, you’re almost guaranteed you won’t be riding if you “only” show up at the official opening time.
 Hence this ride guide and FAQ, so you can plan accordingly, beat the crowds, and have an incredibly efficient day in EPCOT…

 Before we dig in, one final note: Walt Disney World tinkers with virtual queues regularly.
-If past precedent is any indication, the Cosmic Rewind virtual queue process will “evolve” over the summer, and will end up differing–or not existing at all–by Fall 2022.
+If past precedent is any indication, the Cosmic Rewind virtual queue process will “evolve” and will end up differing–or not existing at all–within the coming months.

 In fact, exactly that has already happened.
 Here’s our on-the-ground report of how things have changed, based on our firsthand experience entering the Guardians of the Galaxy: Cosmic Rewind virtual queue over one dozen times since the ride debuted…

-Guardians of the Galaxy: Cosmic Rewind has now been open for over two full months at EPCOT, and the virtual queue is going surprisingly well.
+Guardians of the Galaxy: Cosmic Rewind has now been open for nearly 9 months at EPCOT, and the virtual queue is going surprisingly well.
 Above and below are a series of screenshots taken starting at 1 pm, showing the progression of boarding groups and wait time.

 The most notable aspect of these screenshots?
 There’s availability long after 1 pm!!!
 In the past, Star Wars: Rise of the Resistance filled up within seconds of the virtual queue opening.
 By contrast, Cosmic Rewind has availability minutes later, meaning this is not a de facto lottery.
 Pretty much anyone can join who is in EPCOT at or around 1 pm.